MultiSafepay/docs/content/api/orders/payment-component-order.md

 ---
 weight: 224
-meta_title: "API reference - Payment Component order - MultiSafepay Docs"
+meta_title: "API reference - Payment Component orders - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API reference, SDKs, and wrappers.
 Get support."
 ---